StopDDoS/links/README.md

 ### SYN flood
 implement syn cookies, preferably on a very fast machine with XDP or a specialized firewall

+## Interesting opensource projects
+https://github.com/pavel-odintsov/fastnetmon ddos detection from sFlow. https://github.com/jjsantanna/pcap_dns_ddos_analysis packet capture analysis for automation and better understanding a attack

+XDP is also a very promising technology for ddos protection:

+https://github.com/xdp-project/xdp-tutorial The holy grail of XDP information.
+This repository contains a lot of getting-started information for packet handling in the kernel. https://github.com/PlushBeaver/xdp-syn-cookie syn cookies implemented in XDP space.
+About 50% faster when runnning in SKB mode than the normal kernel system and toggleable on demand.

 ### Other
 // TODO, want to contribute?
 Please open up a PR or github issue.